 Franklin County continues to place major emphasis upon the capital needs of the County School System.
 Each year the County attempts to fund a five-year School Capital Projects Plan including roof replacements, paving projects, plumbing fixture upgrades, water system upgrades and security enhancements at various schools.
 A major capital investment in upgrading the heating and air conditioning units and renovating the Benjamin Franklin Middle School was initiated during the fiscal year.
-Design has been completed for the development and construction of a new career and technical education center at the Franklin County High School.
+Design began for the development and construction of a new career and technical education center at the Franklin County High School.
 These investments will be crucial for future education and workforce development.

 The County is working on various projects to improve our community.
 The County continues to develop the approximately 550-acre Summit View Business Park.
 Summit View will be a multi-use site with plans for commercial and recreational uses.
 During the fiscal year, work continued to develop and construct collection and recycling centers and to remove the old green box sites throughout the County.
-A new landfill cell was constructed during the fiscal year to provide ample room for the deposit of the County's waste.
+A Public Safety Fire/EMS station was constructed to enhance fire and EMS coverage to the County's citizens.